buildingSMART/BCF-API/README.md

     PUT /bcf/{version}/projects/{project_id}/topics/{guid}/snippet

 Puts a new BIM Snippet binary file to a topic.
-If this is used, the parent topics BIM Snippet property must be set to "is_external"=false and the "reference" must be the file name with extension.
+If this is used, the parent topics BIM Snippet property `is_external` must be set to `false` and the `reference` must be the file name with extension.
 The following HTTP headers are used for the upload:

     Content-Type: application/octet-stream;
     Content-Length: {Size of file in bytes};